 Her school is one of dozens of vocational schools in Indonesia supported by the Vocational Education Strengthening Project, which is financed by ADB.
-The project helped students learn the skills they need to get a job after graduation.
+The project helped students obtain the skills they need to get a job after graduation.

 The government recognizes that workers need to upgrade their skills, particularly in the fields of technology and management, to help Indonesian companies compete globally.
 The challenge was to develop a curriculum that is up-to-date to match the skills needed in the workplace.